Code-Institute-Submissions/ci-frontend-project1/README.md

 ### Problems in Mobile Responsiveness
 On responsive screen, the content font of back flip-card doesn't size well with respective to the screen size especially for devices screen sizes 600px - 990px.
 This is temporary resolved by styling with media query in css but this causes non-standardization in the font size with respective to the flip-cards size.

+### Bugs
+In the landing page, sometimes the image doesn't load correctly on Firefox browsers and no image is displayed.
+Also the transition from one image to the next is sometimes not smooth.
+As of date, no solution is found for this bug.

 ## Deployment
 This project is just static webpages, thus, it is deployed via GitHub pages.